 VOLUNTARY PARTICIPATION

-1. I acknowledge that I have voluntarily applied to participate in all or part of the meditation retreat sponsored by Bodhi-Retreats and/or Insight Meditation South Bay that will be held April 5–Aril 15, 2018, with an optional early arrival date of April 4, 2018.
+1. I acknowledge that I have voluntarily applied to participate in all or part of the meditation retreat sponsored by Bodhi-Retreats and/or Insight Meditation South Bay that will be held April 5–April 15, 2018, with an optional early arrival date of April 4, 2018.

 ASSUMPTION OF RISK